 🔥Through starting the project, have you learned anything particularly helpful or advantageous?

-B: I think the ongoing implementation of decentralised governance 2.0 is a big statement for us with this.
+B: I think the ongoing implementation of decentralized governance 2.0 is a big statement for us with this.
 Of course, anything revolutionary won’t be perfect from the get-go.
 Even Bitcoin had some teething issues in its early years!

-From a personal perspective, I would say I’ve learned that no man is an island, and only a fool thinks they can solve the world’s problems.
+From a personal perspective, I would say I’ve learned that no man is an island, and only fool thinks they can solve the world’s problems.
 It’s tempting to try and do everything, striving for perfection every step of the way.
 It’s what society tells us we should do.
 But perfection only serves to impede progress.
 What I focus on nowadays, is small, manageable chunks and tasks, almost like blocks of Lego.
 If I combine my bricks of work with the bricks of others, the structure gets built a lot taller and faster than working alone!

 🔥What platforms and or tools do you use in your day-to-day work?

 B: Aside from the 500+ Telegram groups we have!?
-Well, I’m a fan of open source tooling, tools like GIMP always trump Photoshop for me.
+Well, I’m a fan of open-source tooling, tools like GIMP always trump Photoshop for me.
 Open office over Microsoft office, etc. I suppose it comes back to the inner hippy in me, but why support big corp when you can work with projects built by people whose morality and passion are in line with my own?

 🔥What have been the most influential books, podcasts, or people?